-- 421. In real life, if a financial instrument receives a downgrade with negative forecast, it is not unlikely that the same instrument receives a second downgrade within the same year.
-The approach taken here would not "see" this chain of rating changes, because it only looks at discrete points t = t, t = t, ..., t = t. - 422.
-However, this would only be influential on the result if there is an upgrade event followed by a downgrade event in that chain of rating changes, because this downgrade event would have to be accounted for.
+- H.9.1 In real life, if a financial instrument receives a downgrade with negative forecast, it is not unlikely that the same instrument receives a second downgrade within the same year.
+The approach taken here would not "see" this chain of rating changes, because it only looks at discrete points t = 0, t = 1, ..., t = M. - H.9.2 However, this would only be influential on the result if there is an upgrade event followed by a downgrade event in that chain of rating changes because this downgrade event would have to be accounted for.
 But it is not accounted for, because it would not be recognized if one only opens the "black box" at the next point in time.
-Since these events are quite unlikely to occur, we disregard the difference stemming from this simplified view. - 423.
-If the chain consists of only downgrading events, there is almost no difference at all, because the CoD cashflows are defined as differences between market values:
+Since these events are quite unlikely to occur, we disregard the difference stemming from this simplified view. - H.9.3 If the chain consists of only downgrading events, there is almost no difference at all, because the CoD cashflows are defined as differences between market values:

-$$CoD{X\to Y}+CoD{Y\to Z}=(MV_X-MV_Y)+(MV_Y-MV_Z)=MV_X-MV_Z=CoD{X\to Z}.$$
+$CoD{X \to Y} + CoD{Y \to Z} = (MV_X - MV_Y) + (MV_Y - MV_Z) = MV_X - MV_Z = CoD{X \to Z}.$

-424. The only difference would stem from the different points in time and therefore the different interest/forward rates concerned.
+H.9.4 The only difference would stem from the different points in time and therefore the different interest/forward rates concerned.
 But again, this simplification has been considered to be of negligible materiality.
 However, in theory, this can be recognized within this model.